-Are you a new chair seat weaver?
-Getting into this seatweaving craft for either fun or profit?
 Are you intimidated by weaving your first paper rush seat?
-If so, then maybe this post will be a big help to get you on the right track.
+If so, hopefully this post will be a big help to get you on the right track to conquer your fears.

 - Measure the front rail and the back rail, marking the difference on the front rail